High School Curriculum

 Prerequisite: A “C” or better in Spanish I

-In this second year course, more advanced concepts of Spanish grammer are emphasized to give students a stronger structural base.
+In this second year course, more advanced concepts of Spanish grammar are emphasized to give students a stronger structural base.
 Students will expand their skillset acquired in Spanish I so they are able to hold conversation in the present, past and future on a number of familiar topics.
-Cultural diffferences and similarities will be further explored.
+Cultural differences and similarities will be further explored.
 Emphasis is placed not only on reading, writing, and understanding, but also on conversing in everyday language.

 SPANISH III State ID #06103A000